dragonfly-science/dragonfly-website/content/news/2024-08-28-forest-mapping/content.md

 mapping work will be one of the ways the team can monitor the benefits of pest control.

 The second application is on the Caldor fire zone in California, which was significantly damaged during the 2021 wildfires.
-There is no pre-fire LiDAR data, so the team is using NEX satellite-based historical maps in combination with airborne imagery to create the canopy models.
+There are no pre-fire LiDAR data, so the team is using NEX satellite-based historical maps in combination with airborne imagery to create the canopy models.